BrilliantPlugins/brilliant-geocoder-gravityforms/readme.txt

 == Installation ==

-Be sure that Gravity Forms is installed.
+Be sure that Gravity Forms 2.0.0 or higher is installed.

 With Gravity Forms installed, you can install this plugin in the usual WordPress way.